 Prediction 2 – Banks and startups collaborate structurally, around products and services – for real

 This prediction started to become popular about 3 years ago, however; in those years I think we saw a lot of dating but few marriages.
 There are of course good examples, such as the UK startup Bud continuing their partnership with First Direct for Open Banking or DueDil’s partnership with Metro Bank to deliver SME onboarding.
 However, the well-known challenges of culture and cycle time persist.
-It doesn’t seem that the efforts and expense that banks are spending on their FinTech accelerator programmes are delivering for either side.
+It doesn’t seem that the efforts and expense that banks are spending on their FinTech accelerator programs are delivering for either side.

 Verdict – In parts.
 This is a prediction that I think we’ll be hearing less and less of.
 Rather than bank/FinTech partnerships being the future of banking, I think we will see a less excitable world of traditional supplier/buyer relationships.
 Perhaps the more interesting trend to watch is FinTech/FinTech partnerships such as Monzo integrating receipt management startup Flux.